CodeWringer/ambersteel/documents/en/nations/human/projskian-kijserrijk/projskian-kijserrijk.md

 ### Law and Order
 Especially in larger towns and all of the cities are many guard houses, barracks and even fortresses, where the city watch organize themselves, rest and train.
 There is usually at least one city watch for each district of a city.
 As an endeavour to keep a feeling of unity and appreciation for cooperation high, guards are often exchanged between districts, where they serve for a certain time, until being reassigned again.

 The streets are patrolled and known problem-quarters kept under close watch.
-A particularity of prennian city watch is that they're all equipped with police whistles.
+A particularity of projskian city watch is that they're all equipped with police whistles.
 When a guard is attacked or chasing down a fugitive, they use the whistle to call for aid, or to lock down adjacent streets.
 Once a whistle goes off, many more cascade through the streets, encircling the criminals and then closing in on them.
 This is why criminals rarely act alone, as it is simply too easy to get caught.

 It is mandatory to carry a source of light on one's person, when travelling the city at night.
 Anyone caught without can be forced to pay a fee.